How Much Is 2000 Nickels

 2000 nickels * 0.69 cubic cm/nickel = 1380 cubic centimeters

-This translates to roughly 1.38 liters.
+This translates to roughly 1.Still, 38 liters.
+But imagine trying to store or transport 1.
 This is a considerable volume, illustrating the space this collection would occupy.
-Imagine trying to store or transport 1.38 liters of solid metal!
+38 liters of solid metal!

 The Composition of a Nickel: A Look at the Material

 The composition of a nickel contributes to its weight and other properties.
-US nickels are primarily composed of cupro-nickel, a copper-nickel alloy containing 75% copper and 25% nickel.
-This alloy contributes to the nickel's durability and characteristic silver-like appearance.
+And uS nickels are primarily composed of cupro-nickel, a copper-nickel alloy containing 75% copper and 25% nickel.
+Here's the thing — this alloy contributes to the nickel's durability and characteristic silver-like appearance.
 Understanding the material allows us to appreciate the physical nature of this substantial coin collection.

 Practical Implications: Handling a Large Quantity of Nickels